-The City's Municipal Adjusted BAU emissions in 2020 are estimated to be 11,835 MT CO2e, which is 5% below the 2005 baseline level (Table 16).
-Because the City is not expecting to grow staff services significantly from 2020 to 2035, emissions will remain constant and also be 5% lower than baseline levels in 2035.
+The City's Municipal Adjusted BAU emissions in 2020 are estimated to be 748 MT CO2e, which is 25% higher than the 2005 baseline level (Table 16).
+In 2035, emissions are expected to remain constant from 2020 levels (748 MT CO2e).
 The Adjusted BAU emissions are slightly lower than the BAU emissions due to the Low Carbon Fuel Standard measure described earlier.
 The Low Carbon Fuel Standard would lower the carbon intensity of fuels used in both the City's Vehicle Fleet and Employee Commute sectors.